-- Number and Operation: may include understanding meanings of numbers and operations and how they relate to one another; computing fluently and making reasonable estimates. - Algebra: may include models to understand, represent and analyze patterns, relations, and functions. - Geometry and Measurement: may include analyzing characteristics and properties of two- and three-dimensional geometric shapes and developing mathematical arguments about geometric relationships; understanding the units, systems, and processes of measurement. - Data Analysis (Grs 3-5) or Data Analysis and Probability (Grs 6-8): may include organizing and displaying relevant data questions; understanding and applying basic concepts of probability.
+- Number and Operation (NOPS): may include understanding meanings of numbers and operations and how they relate to one another, computing fluently, and making reasonable estimates. - Algebra (ALGS): may include models to understand, represent, and analyze patterns, relations, and functions. - Geometry and Measurement (GMS): may include analyzing characteristics and properties of two- and three-dimensional geometric shapes and developing mathematical arguments about geometric relationships, understanding the units, systems, and processes of measurement. - Data Analysis (DANS) (grades 3-5) and Data Analysis and Probability (DAPS) (grades 6-8): may include organizing and displaying relevant data questions, and understanding and applying basic concepts of probability.

-- Algebra: understand the concept of functions and recognize, represent, and solve linear functions. - Geometry and Measurement: know and apply properties of geometric figures to solve real-world and mathematical problems. - Data Analysis and Probability: display and analyze data to identify trends and describe relationships; calculate and apply probability concepts to solve real-world and mathematical problems.
+- Algebra (ALGS): understand the concept of functions and recognize, represent, and solve linear functions. - Geometry and Measurement (GMS): know and apply properties of geometric figures to solve real-world and mathematical problems. - Data Analysis and Probability (DAPS): display and analyze data to identify trends and describe relationships, and calculate and apply probability concepts to solve real-world and mathematical problems.